Wikia/guidelines/Fandom Creator/JavaScript.md

 ## Imports

-**Requirement Level:** SHOULD

-JS imports should be listed alphabetically, grouped by their source, and separated by a blank line.
+JS imports **SHOULD** be listed alphabetically, grouped by their source, and separated by a blank line.
 Source order is:
 * Imports from `node_modules`
 * Local imports
 * CSS imports